stooged/PI-Pwn/README.md

 You can edit the exploit scripts by putting the sd card in your computer and going to the PPPwn folder.<br>
 The commands above can also be run again to install updates or change the settings.<br>
 You can also click the update button on the web ui.<br>

+## Options

+ `Interface` - this is the lan interface on the pi that is connected to the console.<br><br>
+ `Firmware version` - version of firmware running on the console.<br><br>
+ `Time to restart PPPwn if it hangs` - a timeout in minutes to restart pppwn if the exploit hangs mid process.<br><br>
+ `Led activity` - on selected pi models this will have the leds flash based on the exploit progress.<br><br>
+ `Use Python version` - enabling this will force the use of the original python pppwn released by <a href=https://github.com/TheOfficialFloW/PPPwn>TheOfficialFloW</a> <br><br>
+ `Use original source ipv6` - this will force pppwn to use the original ipv6 address that was used in pppwn as on some consoles it increases the speed of pwn.<br><br>
+ `Use usb ethernet adapter for console connection` - only enable this if you are using a usb to ethernet adapter to connect to the console.<br><br>
+ `Detect if goldhen is running` - this will make pi-pwn check if goldhen is loaded on the console and skip running pppwn if it is running.<br><br>
+ `Detect console shutdown and restart PPPwn` - with this enabled if the link is lost between the pi and the console pppwn will be restarted.<br><br>
+ `Enable verbose PPPwn` - enables debug output from pppwn so you can see the exploit progress.<br><br>
+ `Enable console internet access` - enabling this will make pi-pwn setup a connection to the console allowing internet access after pppwn succeeds.<br><br>
+ `Disable DNS blocker` - enabling this will turn off the dns blocker that blocks certain servers that are used for updates and telemetry. <br><br>
+ `Shutdown PI after PWN` - if enabled this will make the pi shutdown after pppwn succeeds.<br><br>
+ `Enable usb drive to console` - on selected pi models this will allow a usb drive in the pi to be passed through to the console.<br><br>
+ `Ports` - this is a list of ports that are forwarded from the pi to the console, single ports or port ranges can be used.<br><br>

+ ## Credits

+ All credit goes to <a href=https://github.com/TheOfficialFloW>TheOfficialFloW</a>, <a href=https://github.com/xfangfang>xfangfang</a>, <a href=https://github.com/SiSTR0>SiSTR0</a> who have made this project possible.<br><br>